Transforming survival into empowerment and empowerment into impact.

 Fiona Le is the founder and CEO of Emsen House, a social-impact organization transforming survivor recovery through vocational training, trauma-informed design, and community-rooted social enterprises.

-With over 15 years of experience leading multidisciplinary teams across the United States, Singapore, and Vietnam, Fiona brings a rare blend of technical rigor, interpersonal compassion, and global perspective to her work.
-Her career in design and construction has shaped her into a resilient, solutions-driven leader—one who navigates conflict and complexity with clarity, empathy, and unwavering perseverance.
+A Wharton MBA graduate with over 15 years of experience leading multidisciplinary teams across the United States, Singapore, and Vietnam, Fiona brings a rare blend of technical rigor, interpersonal compassion, and global perspective to her work.
+Her career in design and construction has shaped her into a resilient, solutions-driven leader - one who navigates conflict and complexity with clarity, empathy, and unwavering perseverance.

 Fiona’s international background allows her to see people for who they truly are, valuing their stories, strengths, and identities across cultures.
 This human-centered approach is at the core of Emsen House’s mission: creating dignified, empowering recovery pathways for survivors of domestic abuse, sexual assault, and human trafficking.

-Since 2022, Fiona has been volunteering as a certified domestic-violence counselor with WOMAN Inc., deepening her commitment to compassionate, client-centered support.
-Her lived dedication—to healing, empowerment, and dignity—shapes Emsen House’s holistic model and guides its vision for long-term change.
+From 2022-2024, Fiona volunteered as a certified domestic-violence counselor with WOMAN Inc., deepening her commitment to compassionate, client-centered support.
+Her lived dedication - to healing, empowerment, and dignity -shapes Emsen House’s holistic model and guides its vision for long-term change.

 Our Board of Directors